 - The proposal complies with the thrust of policies of the Core Strategy and Paragraph 49 of the Government Planning Policy Framework.
 The thrust being that new housing should be provided given the evidenced shortage.
-Paragraph 49 of NPPF states that 'Relevant policies for the supply of housing should not be considered up-to-date if the local planning authority cannot demonstrate a five-year supply of deliverable housing sites'. - This proposal is for 3 additional two bedroom apartments and 3 retail units (four apartments had been approved), and whilst alone this development will not solve the housing supply situation in the Borough, this is certainly a development in line with NPPF.
-Sites such as this should be considered suitable for housing where a developer or applicant proposes market family homes in line with policy criteria in development that respects the character of the area.
+Paragraph 49 of NPPF states that 'Relevant policies for the supply of housing should not be considered up-to-date if the local planning authority cannot demonstrate a five-year supply of deliverable housing sites'. - This proposal is 5 apartments and 2 retail units (four apartments had been approved), and whilst alone this development will not solve the housing supply situation in the Borough, this is certainly a development in line with NPPF.
+Sites such as this should be considered suitable for housing where a developer or applicant proposes affordable market homes in line with policy criteria and with development that respects the character of the area.
 Smaller sites such as this are more suitable in policy terms than the release of greenfield land for housing.
-The submitted proposal is a good design solution that responds to the policy framework. - The NPPF advises the core principle of underpinning planning is sustainable development.
-The apartments and retail units would be built to at least Building Regulations 2013 standards so that the energy efficiency will be assured. - The Framework (NPPF) advises the Government is committed, as are Staffordshire Moorlands, to promoting sustainable patterns of development in both urban and rural areas by making land available for development.
+The submitted proposal responds to the policy framework. - The NPPF advises the core principle of underpinning planning is sustainable development.
+The apartments and retail units would be built to at least Building Regulations 2013 standards so that the energy efficiency will be assured. - The proposal will further maintain the viability of the shopping area by ensuring that viable retail units front the high street.
+Each unit has 50sq.m. which is sufficient for storage and display purposes.
+Larger retail spaces are harder to lease.
+The Framework (NPPF) advises the Government is committed, as are Staffordshire Moorlands, to promoting sustainable patterns of development in both urban and rural areas by making land available for development.
 Aims include ensuring a high quality development to allow the creation of safe, liveable and sustainable communities.
 Government planning policy dictates that one of the three significant factors, along with environmental and economic of sustainable development is the social aspect; and the function of planning system is one of: